denvergeeks/discourse-jens-custom-icons/README.md

-Jen's collection of icons all in one sprite
+Jen's collection of icons all in one sprite here in **/assets/jens-custom-icons.svg**

-i.e. contents of **common/head.html**
+To use, i.e. contents of **common/head.html** can be overridden in a local theme component like this with any installed SVG icons...
 ```
 <script type="text/discourse-plugin" version="0.8">
   api.replaceIcon('bars', 'jens-icon-bars');